ranisup97/restfull-API/README.md

 *This program is about restful api, where there are methods create, read, update, delete and also search This program also uses the mysql module, node js and express js*

+**How to Install modules in this program**
+1. npm init -y
+2. npm i mysql express body-parser

 Link postman documentation on restful APIs and flowchart
-1. this is postman documentation on restful APIs (https://documenter.getpostman.com/view/12579753/TVRd9WjW)
+1. [this is postman documentation on restful APIs] (https://documenter.getpostman.com/view/12579753/TVRd9WjW)
 2. [Link Flowchart API](https://drive.google.com/drive/folders/1tjuwHoouO-ZYVN3iN9l7lTriOyBJooEw?usp=sharing)

 ## 1 Node JS